Narrating an audiobook: 7 things authors should know

 7 reasons to read book acknowledgments

 Acknowledgments offer behind-the-scenes glimpses of the writing life.
-As a first-time author, I’ve learned a lot by reading the thank-yous at the back of a book (including how to write them).
+As a first-time author, I’ve learned a lot from the list of thank-yous at the back of a book (including how to write them).

 More than 80 names appear in the thank-yous at the back of my book “Wired for Music”—and I wish I’d included more.